 The problem is that too much oil can cause the engine to work too well, so they begin to overheat.
 Not only that, but excess oil can also lead to leaks, which can damage the motor.

-If you have poured excess oil by accident, use an oil siphon to bring it down to the recommended level.
+If you have accidentally poured excess oil, use an oil siphon to bring it down to the recommended level.

 9. Bad or damaged fuel pump